A new brand for me, and quite a looker. Brought to you by Snail Ukuleles, this is their UKS-220 Rosewood Laminate Soprano.

 The UKS-220 is a pretty standard shaped and sized soprano ukulele built from laminate wood with a rosewood outer veneer.
-It comes in at a penny under £85 and includes a gig bag (more on that later).
+It comes in at about £99 and includes a gig bag (more on that later).

 First things first - this one has, in my opinion, looks to die for.
 Sure it's a laminate so not solid Rosewood, but the darkness of the outer veneer is not only something slightly unusual in the world of ukuleles, but it contrasts so perfectly with the lighter coloured edge binding that I think it just looks extremely classy.

 The body is finished in a satin coating which allows some of the grain pores in the outer veneer to show through the finish.
 This is a good thing in my view as I am not a fan of laminates that are finished so thoroughly that they almost look fake.
 This looks like wood.
 And the finish is pretty flawless too.
 There isn't a mark or rough spot on it anywhere that I can see.

 But let's look at that binding first of all.
 I must say, it comes as something of a surprise at this price point to see that it is not plastic.
 It's actually made of individual pieces of contrasting lighter woods set in place.
 It appears on both the top and back edges and I think looks really, really smart and reminiscent of something from a much higher end instrument.